laatopi/AktiaChallenge/README.md

 ## Comments and thoughts about the challenge

-I used around 8 hours of time to do this project, divided to two days.
+I used around 8 hours of time to do this project, divided to two days, and I also did a really quick bugfix after the initial return on the code that delivers the result of task 2.

 The task was fun but at the sametime at times difficult.